darkwood101/chat262/chat262-wire-protocol/README.md

-#  Chat 262: The Socket Version
+#  Chat 262: The Wire Protocol Version

-The socket version of Chat 262 works by defining a custom wire protocol (Chat 262 Protocol) for exchanging the data between a Chat 262 client and a Chat 262 server.
+The wire protocol version of Chat 262 works by defining a custom wire protocol (Chat 262 Protocol) for exchanging the data between a Chat 262 client and a Chat 262 server.
 It is implemented in C++ and supports Linux and macOS.

 Follow the links below for more.